ramblingsofadev/docs/middleware.md

 <h2 id="basics">Basics</h2>

 The middleware library provides developers a way of defining route middleware for their applications.
-Middleware are simply layers of request processing before and after a controller action is invoked.
+Middleware are simply layers of request and response processing before and after a controller action is invoked.
 This is extremely useful for actions like authorization, logging, and request/response decoration.

 Middleware have a simple signature: